dev-find-ai/dev-find-ai/README.md

 - 👋 Hi, I’m @dev-find-ai core developer ad dev.find.ai
 - 👀 I’m primarily focused on world peace
 - 🌱 I’m currently suffering from doomsday
-- 💞️ I’m looking for mates to apply a divine solution
+- 💞️ I’m looking for mates to apply for a divine solution
 - 📫 text me, that will be great

 <!---